 During the school day, Upper School students can access bathrooms in the Science Building, on the first floor of Rowan Hall, on the second floor of Scarborough Hall, and across from the Greene Room on the first floor of Scarborough Hall.
-As part of our efforts to adhere to physical distancing guidelines, all bathrooms will have signs outside of them that clearly indicate the number of students that can be in them at one time.
-In addition, faculty or staff members will be present outside the Rowan Hall bathrooms during times of heavy traffic to help students manage this process.

 There is one bathroom on campus designated as gender neutral.
-This bathroom is for single occupant use only.
+This bathroom is for single occupant use only and may be used by any student.
 It is located on the first floor of Scarborough.
-Students who have communicated a gender identity that does not match their biological sex to the school administration are permitted to use the bathroom that matches their gender identity in addition to the designated gender neutral bathrooms.
+Students who have communicated a gender identity that does not match their biological sex to the school administration are permitted to use the bathroom that matches their gender identity.